 About 20 of these cases were assessments of the client for cases being filed under VAWA (Violence Against Women Act).
 Four of those VAWA cases were for men.
 Most of these clients were seeking a suspension of deportation.

 Those 25 cases did not require my testimony, as they are filed with the Vermont Immigration Office.

 My psychological assessment interview and report is often used to assist the attorney in establishing credibility for the applicant in respect to whether the person did indeed suffer from domestic abuse, or torture or discrimination.
 I am familiar with the requirements of meeting the needs of the legal statute.
 Because of my 30 years of domestic violence clinical experience, I have good credentials to make the case convincingly that the abuse occurred as the client’s declaration indicates it did.
 I am usually referred these cases by the client’s lawyer or by Los Angeles Public Counsel.

-Rate per hour is $180.- On average I can finish an asylum case within about 12 hours of interviews, writing and consultation with lawyers, in total.
+Rate per hour is $200.- On average I can finish an asylum case within about 12 hours of interviews, writing and consultation with lawyers, in total.
 Some cases can be handled at negotiated rates.
-It usually takes about a month to find the clinical time in my schedule to interview the client.
-Then, there is another three weeks or month to complete the psychological evaluation.
+It usually takes about a four to six weeks to find the clinical time in my schedule to interview the client, and to complete the psychological evaluation.
 In those cases of detained clients, the travel rate is $100./hour.